renuy/docs-cluster-essentials/deploy.md

     - For macOS, download `tanzu-cluster-essentials-darwin-amd64-1.3.0.tgz`.
     - For Linux, download `tanzu-cluster-essentials-linux-amd64-1.3.0.tgz`.
+    - For Windows, download `tanzu-cluster-essentials-windows-amd64-1.3.0.tgz`.

 1. Unpack the TAR file into the `tanzu-cluster-essentials` directory:

+    On macOS or Linux:
     ```
     mkdir $HOME/tanzu-cluster-essentials
     tar -xvf DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE -C $HOME/tanzu-cluster-essentials
+    ```

+    On Windows (in "Command Prompt" app):
+    ```
+    :: Ensure you are in the directory where you have downloaded DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE
+    mkdir tanzu-cluster-essentials
+    tar -xvf DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE -C tanzu-cluster-essentials
     ```

     Where `DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE` is the name of the bundle you downloaded.